Klauztrofobi/Rogue-Scripts-3.3.5/README.md

 # Rogue-Scripts-3.3.5
-Rogue scripts for WOTLK priv servers
+Rogue Vanish script for WOTLK priv servers
+Can change what abilitys in the Rogue.Lua file

+Need a Lua unlocker for this script to work